I learned to become an organized mom after a lot of trial and error.

 For example, decide how many times you want to do cleaning a week.

-I clean the bathroom every two days, mop the floors every two days, do laundry thrice or four times a week, do meal planning, and prepping once a week.
+I clean the bathroom every two days, mop the floors every two days, do laundry thrice or four times a week, do meal planning, and prep once a week.

 When it comes to working, I write from Monday to Thursday, Saturday is for publishing, and Sundays are for making pins and promoting on Pinterest.
 Monday is for relaxing, learning, and self-care.